 Like most biochemical systems, it is great when it works properly, but problematic when it does not.
 An improperly functioning nervous system can take short-term pain and transform it into a long-lasting nightmare known as chronic pain.

 In the personal injury industry, insurance companies, defense lawyers, and the so-called experts they hire have caused the term “chronic pain” to become a dirty word.
-At its bare essence, chronic pain is pain that is ongoing and lasts longer than six months.
+At its bare essence, chronic pain is pain that is ongoing and lasts longer than 3 months according to the NIH.
 If you go back through history, humans expressed compassion for those who suffered pain, often turning to the most educated and respected citizens (e.g., priests, sorcerers, doctors) to provide relief.
-Over the centuries, despite not knowing pain mechanisms, efforts to help chronic pain sufferers led to great developments in medicine.
+Even though we do not full understand the mechanism of pain, efforts over the centuries have led to great developments in medicine.

 Today, many long-term personal injury pain sufferers are labeled “drug seekers” or “pill poppers”.
 Opioids have become many health care providers’ first treatment method, ultimately making the pain sufferer become reliant on, and addicted to, pain pills.
 I am not saying the opioid epidemic caused “chronic pain” to become a scarlet letter to be hoist upon injury victims, but it did not help.